KEYS: History

 In the 1960s and 70s, it aired a Top 40 format.
 The disc jockeys included Johnny Ringo, Charlie Brite, Johnny Marks, Tom Nix, Jim West and Gil Garcia as Michael Scott.
 Studio were in Downtown Corpus Christi.

 In the early 2000s, it aired a talk radio format.
 On September 1, 2011, KEYS changed its format to sports radio, branded as "ESPN 1440."
 It aired programming from the ESPN Radio Network.

-As of August 31, 2015, the talk radio format returned to KEYS after four-year absence.
+As of August 31, 2015, the talk radio format returned to KEYS after a four-year absence.